SPRING DEVELOPMENTAL LEAGUE

 We believe our Developmental League provides the perfect blend of instruction and competition while limiting the amount of time spent traveling to different fields and the lack of activity that plagues youth baseball.

-Our practices are a fast-paced balance of technical instruction and dozens of repetitions of hitting, throwing, defensive, and base-running drills.
+Our practices are a fast-paced balance of technical instruction and dozens of repetitions of hitting, throwing, fielding, and base-running drills.
 Ballplayers are encouraged to play a variety of positions with everyone being allowed multiple opportunities in the infield, outfield, on the mound, and behind the plate.
 We work on building arm strength and developing the accuracy needed to be an effective pitcher.

 We keep the games fast paced and engaging by encouraging hustle, focusing on the mental aspects of the game, and ensuring that lots of strikes are thrown.
 There is always a senior coach in the middle of the field umpiring, teaching, and attending to the pace of play.
 Other coaches man each dugout where they work with their team to review previous plays, at bats, and to make sure that their team is aware of whose turn is coming up in the order and each ballplayer's upcoming defensive assignment.

-The cost for the Spring Developmental League is $650 and includes a jersey and hat.
+The cost for the Spring Developmental League is $675 and includes a jersey and hat.